 - Using the Responsive Design Mode in Mozilla Firefox.

-Of course, we tested the mobile layout on all devices of the developers team.
+Of course, we tested the mobile layout on all devices of the developer’s team.

 The responsive design was launched on August 15, 2015.
-Already in a week after that, the quality and quantity of transactions from mobile devices began to improve.
+In a week after that, the quality and quantity of transactions from mobile devices began to improve.
 In the screenshot, you can see the statistics of traffic and transactions on mobile devices.
 The comparison period: 1.5 months before the launch and 1.5 months after the launch of the responsive design.

-Maybe this result was influenced by Google’s Mobile Friendly algorithm launched on April 21, 2015.
+Maybe this result was influenced by Google’s Mobile-Friendly algorithm launched on April 21, 2015.
 The next screenshot shows the growth of the revenue from ecommerce.
 Already 1.5 months after the responsive layout implementation, the revenue increase was 119%.

 Nevertheless, seasonality shouldn’t be praised for the traffic growth in September.
 The graph of search request volume by month proves that: